 The Advanced Learner Loan is a government-funded loan to help learners.
 It’s easy to apply for, doesn’t take your household income into account and doesn’t involve a credit check.

 Most learners aged 19 or over who apply will qualify for these loans from the UK government, through Student Finance England (SFE).
 You can apply for an Advanced Learner Loan online.
-The loans application process will begin in March/April 2017 for the 2017/18 academic year.

 - Your household income isn’t taken into account

 - You won’t have to pay anything back until your annual income is over £26,575, if your income drops below this amount repayments stop.

 - Each month you pay back 9% of any income over £26,575.

 - Apply for your chosen course online or complete an application form

 - Attend an interview and receive an acceptance letter

 - The College will provide you with details of how to apply for the loan.
 You cannot apply for the loan until you receive a ‘learning and funding information letter’ from the College